Bhavithagolthila/Portfolio/README.md

 # Bhavitha G. — Portfolio

-A personal portfolio website for **Bhavitha G.**, a 2026 Computer Science and Design Engineering graduate.
-Built to showcase full-stack projects, a machine learning final-year project, a five-month internship, a research publication, and data analytics work — positioned for entry-level software / full-stack / ML / data roles.
+A personal portfolio website for **Bhavitha G**, a 2026 Computer Science and Design Engineering graduate.
+Built to showcase full-stack projects, a machine learning final-year project, a four-month internship, a research publication, and data analytics work — positioned for entry-level software / full-stack / ML / data roles.

 ## 1. Project Overview